 Prevention science is the systematic study of efforts to reduce the incidence of maladaptive behavior and to promote adaptive behavior in populations across the life course through designing and evaluating interventions, and utilizing knowledge about them.
 Prevention science requires expertise in a variety of theoretical and substantive perspectives for the purpose of conducting research within the human capital systems of the family, health and education, workplace, community, and social welfare.
 Such a multidisciplinary framework is consistent with emerging trends in the human-service professions.

-Graduate students may earn a certificate in prevention science by completing a total of 16 credits in approved courses.
+Graduate students may earn a graduate/professional certificate in prevention science by completing a total of 16 credits in approved courses.
 One course must be in methodology.
 Students can also use a research practicum of 3 credits toward the certificate requirement.

 Four areas of concentration are available.
 Students must select one as a major emphasis.